min2ha/ukwa-site/content/target/39500/index.en.md

   "subject": "National Assembly for Wales Election, 2016 " }

-# Ken Skates on Facebook (Labour candidate for Clwyd South)

 Ken Skates is the Labour candidate for Clwyd South at the 2016 National Assembly for Wales elections.